stewdio/blackswan/README.md

 - remove the inset shadow on on .key DIVs and instead use a very thin outset dark shadow that can't be seen when in normal mode.  (the main reason now for thiis shadow is for when keys overlap in crazy mode.)
 ACTUALLY: maybe need to just have inset shadow in "crazy" mode for when keys really intersect w each other so even near their centers there is visual indication of difference.
+- why does "f" key seem to have waaaay offset line halo when in crazy mmode?